tleyden/tleyden.github.io/source/_posts/2016-09-30-the-lifecycle-of-an-http-request.markdown

 ## Step 1.
 The DNS Lookup

-Your Google Chrome software contacts a thing on the Internet called a DNS server and asks it "Hey what's the IP of organic-juice-for-dogs.io?".
+Your Google Chrome software contacts a server on the Internet called a DNS server and asks it "Hey what's the IP of organic-juice-for-dogs.io?".

 DNS has an official sounding acronym, and for good reason, because it's a very authoritative and fundamental Internet service.